nirrek/FramerXDocs/canvas.md

 ### Direct selection

 You can easily select any layer on the Canvas by simply clicking on them.
 Often, you know exactly which layer you want to select.
-In those cases we allow you to speed up the process and hold CMD while you make your selection so that you are able to directly select that Frame inside of another Frame its Frame.
+In those cases we allow you to speed up the process and hold `⌘` while you make your selection so that you are able to directly select that Frame inside of another Frame its Frame.

 ![](.gitbook/assets/canvas-direct-selection-2x.jpg)